Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tmoney_3_g3.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If you worked out the answer to part(a) on a calculator, what would the display show?
+If you worked out the answer to part(A) on a calculator, what would the display show?

 </div>
 <div class='workings'>